Exhibition: Maggi Hambling - War Requiem

 Hambling's acclaimed installation is revived in the space for which it was specially created.

-‘As a student I heard a recording of Benjamin Britten’s War Requiem soon after its premier at Coventry Cathedral in 1963.
+‘As a student I heard a recording of Benjamin Britten’s War Requiem soon after its premiere at Coventry Cathedral in 1963.
 The piece’s dynamic combination of strangeness, horror, lament, fear, strife, tenderness, chilling authority and grandeur was unlike anything I had previously experienced.

 In 2005 I visited Libeskind’s Jewish Museum in Berlin.
 At the end of a tilted corridor I recall a high, square, empty concrete room, featuring only a tiny barred window to one side and a short, pointless steel ladder to the other, both set way beyond human reach against the ceiling.
 You enter alone, through a thick steel door which is immediately closed behind you.